 On-site servers – despite their proximity – also depend on IT departments or even physician’s staff to manage all backups, updates, patching, mitigation, and maintenance.
 This, along with capital equipment expenditures and ongoing server maintenance can represent a costly scenario.

-Here’s what you’ll get with HIPAA Drive:
+Here’s what you’ll receive with sFTP:

 - A signed BAA